micmejia/bible-dump/NKJV/Luke/Luke 2.md

 But they did not understand the statement which He spoke to them. ## Jesus Advances in Wisdom and Favor

 ###### 51
-Then He went down with them and came to Nazareth, and was [^m]subject to them, but His mother kept all these things in her heart.
+Then He went down with them and came to Nazareth, and was subject to them, but His mother kept all these things in her heart.

 ###### 52
 And Jesus increased in wisdom and stature, and in favor with God and men.